Every time I stumble upon my old GameCube games, I get flashbacks of late nights in college playing Need for Speed when we should have been studying.

 I recommend leaving it disabled, which is the default setting.

-Skip EFB Access from CPU [Enabled – usually]: This is a tricky one.
-In most cases, you can leave this checked and it will provide a small performance boost.
+Skip EFB Access from CPU [Enabled – usually]: In most cases, you can leave this checked, providing a slight performance boost.

-However, there are some games that require EFB access and they’ll crash without it.
+However, some games require EFB access and will crash without it.

 Ignore Format Changes [Disabled]: This setting has to do with the color format.
-One of Dolphin’s developers explained it better than I could ever hope to in this thread.
+In this thread, one of Dolphin’s developers explained it better than I could ever hope to.

-I’ve heard there are a few games that will not run unless this setting is enabled.
-However, I haven’t run across any yet, so I’m leaving this at the default setting.
+I’ve heard a few games will not run unless this setting is enabled.
+However, I haven’t run across any, so I’m leaving this at the default setting.

 Store EFB Copies to Texture Only [Enabled]: This stores EFB textures to the GPU instead of using system memory.
 Disabling this has the potential to cause some graphical errors, so I leave it enabled.